 You have to improve your hip flexibility and leg strength as often as possible

-With a proper foundation of exercises and stretches that target and retrain the muscles that affect the lower back, one can enjoy improved functioning and performance across these areas.
-However, it requires a commitment of time and effort for results.
+With a proper foundation of simple exercises and stretches that target and retrain the very muscles that affect the lower back, you can enjoy improved mobility and performance across all of these areas.
+However, it requires your commitment of time and effort for results.

-By not treating the more crucial areas that are the source of our pain, we end up applying temporary treatment to the wrong area.
+By not treating these more crucial areas, we end up applying temporary treatment to the wrong area.
 This naturally results in a cycle of ineffective treatment and temporary relief.
-Because the source of the pain has not been addressed yet, sufferers may mistakenly be led to believe that their pain can not be helped and may resign to accept chronic back pain.
+Because the source of our discomfort has not been addressed yet, sufferers may mistakenly be led to believe that they cannot be helped and may resign to accept chronic back problems.